Next Article:

 As far as the others are concerned—like Jayadratha, Kritavarma and Salya—all are determined to lay down their lives for Duryodhana’s sake.
 In other words, it is already concluded that all of them would die in the Battle of Kurukshetra for joining the party of the sinful Duryodhana.
 Duryodhana was, of course, confident of his victory on account of the above-mentioned combined strength of his friends.

-Commentary by Sri Vishwanatha Chakravarthi Thakur
+Commentary by Sri Vishvanatha Chakravarthi Thakur of Brahma Madhva Gaudiya Sampradaya:

 “They are willing to give up their lives in order to help me (tyakta jivitah).”
 This is the intended meaning of Dhuryodhana, though the literal meaning is “They have given up their lives.”
 Actually however, Krishna will say: